MarkNahabedian/AnotherParser.jl/docs/src/index.md

           "this  is    a test")
 ```

-There is mush room for simplification and syntactic sugar.
+There is much room for simplification and syntactic sugar.

 Until I write more documentation, see test/SemVerBNF.jl for an example
 that implements the SemVer version number format.